Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. code-block:: python

     @client.tree.command()
-    @app_commands.rename(amount="liquid-count")
+    @app_commands.rename(amount='liquid-count')
     @app_commands.describe(
-        liquid="what type of liquid is on the wall", amount="how much of it is on the wall"
+        liquid='what type of liquid is on the wall', amount='how much of it is on the wall'
     )
     async def bottles(interaction: discord.Interaction, liquid: str, amount: int): await interaction.response.send_message(f'{amount} bottles of {liquid} on the wall!')